-In central and eastern Washington alone, we have 2.7 million acres of unhealthy forest.
-That’s why, under the leadership of Commissioner of Public Lands Hilary Franz, more than 33 organizations and agencies came together in 2017 to address the crisis with a 20-Year Forest Health Strategic Plan.
-This plan, grounded in science, sets a bold goal of restoring 1.25 million acres of forest to healthy conditions, increasing fire resilience and better protecting our communities.
-This ambitious scale of forest restoration is unprecedented in our state.
+In central and eastern Washington alone, we have at least 2.7 million acres of unhealthy forest.
+That’s why more than 33 organizations and agencies came together in 2017 to adopt a 20-Year Forest Health Strategic Plan.
+This plan, grounded in science, sets a bold goal of restoring 1.25 million acres of forest to healthy conditions by removing unhealthy trees, implementing prescribed fire, and other practices to increase fire resilience and better protect our communities.
+This ambitious scale of forest restoration is unprecedented in our state and is already showing results.

-As of Oct.
-31, 2023, DNR and our partners have completed forest health treatments on more than 600,000 acres across central and eastern Washington.
+As of October 31, 2024, DNR and our partners have completed forest health treatments on about 900,000 acres across central and eastern Washington.
 We launched the Forest Health Treatment Tracker in 2021 to map the planned, completed and in-progress forest health treatments across Washington.
 The tool is interactive and illustrates the scale at which treatments are taking place across landscapes, land ownerships and ecosystems.
 The treatment tracker will be updated on a regular basis as new information is reported by landowners and land managers.

-By actively managing our forests – using strategies such as prescribed burns and thinning – we can restore forests to a more natural and resilient condition.
+By actively managing our forests in partnership with federal, Tribal, and local governments, non-governmental organizations, industry partners, and private landowners, we can restore forests to a more natural and resilient condition.
 We can bring our forests back to health, boost jobs in rural Washington, and reduce the threat of wildfires.

-The Department of Natural Resources evaluates and prioritizes restoration of central and eastern Washington forests by developing strategies to make them more resilience to wildfires, droughts, insect and disease outbreaks, and the effects of climate change.
+The Department of Natural Resources evaluates and prioritizes restoration of central and eastern Washington forests by developing strategies to make them more resilience to wildfires, droughts, insect and disease outbreaks, and severe weather.
 The interactive map below shows the DNR high-priority areas.
 Additional map layers and datasets are available by clicking on the button below.

 All Lands, All Hands

 It took a century to get where we are today with our forest health crisis, and it will take decades of dedicated support and partnership to reverse the situation.
-From federal agencies to people who own just a few acres of wooded property, meeting the goals of the 20-Year Forest Health Strategic Plan will take an “all lands, all hands” approach, meaning everyone pitching in.
+From the federal government (the largest landowner in Washington State) to families who own just a few acres of wooded property, meeting the goals of the 20-Year Forest Health Strategic Plan will take an “all lands, all hands” approach with everyone doing their part.

-To help increase the pace and scale of forest health treatments, Commissioner Franz has signed Shared Stewardship and Good Neighbor Authority agreements with the federal government, allowing the state to assist with treatments on federal land.
+To help increase the pace and scale of forest health treatments, DNR has signed Shared Stewardship and Good Neighbor Authority agreements with the federal government, allowing the state to assist with treatments on federal land.

 Through cooperation and the sharing of experience and expertise, we can achieve a future where our forests are safer and more productive.